HezziCode/HezziCode/README.md

 ## 🚀 About Me

-I’m a passionate Front-End Engineer specializing in modern web apps and intelligent agents:
+I’m a passionate Full-Stack Developer specializing in modern web apps and intelligent agents:

 - 🔭 Currently building **agentic AI solutions** with the OpenAI Agent SDK
 - 🌱 Continuously learning advanced patterns in **Next.js**, **TypeScript** & **TailwindCSS**